RobotWebTools/rclnodejs/README.md

 ### Install `Node.js`

 **Notice:**
-`rclnodejs` use some new feature of ECMAScript 6, we recommend using the latest LTS Node.js.
+`rclnodejs` should only be used with node versions between 6.10 - 10.99.
 The lowest LTS Node.js we used to verify the unit tests is `6.10.0`.
-Your Node.js version should not be lower than this verion.
+And there is a known issue installing rclnodejs with versions of node >= 11.0.

-The `Node.js` version we selected is the latest LTS [`Carbon`](https://nodejs.org/download/release/latest-carbon/) (8.x).
+The `Node.js` version we selected is the LTS [`Carbon`](https://nodejs.org/download/release/latest-carbon/) (8.x).
 You can install it:

 * Download from Node.js offical [website](https://nodejs.org/en/), and install it.
 * Use the Node Version Manager ([nvm](https://github.com/creationix/nvm)) to install it.